 You have a legal right to be accompanied to a grievance meeting about your employer's failure to meet its obligations to you, either by a fellow worker or by a trade union official.

 You have the right to be accompanied by a trade union official even if your employer doesn't recognise trade unions (although your union is not under a duty to provide someone to accompany you).
 If you are to be accompanied by a trade union official, the official must be trained and certified by the union to act as a worker's companion.
-Check your contract of employment, as this may specify a broader range of people who can accompany you.

 If you have a disability, your employer must make reasonable adjustments to help you use the grievance procedure and this includes the right to be accompanied.
 For example, someone with learning difficulties might benefit from bringing a disability support worker.